ortmasiu/ortmasiu/README.md

-- 👋 Hi, I’m  Olerato
+Hi, I’m Olerato!
-- 👀 I’m interested in all things software with a special interest in solving real life problems using technology.
+👀 I have a passion for all things software, with a focus on using technology to solve real-life problems.
-- 🌱 I’m currently learning about blockchain and smart contract development on the Internet Computer
+🌱 I am currently exploring blockchain and smart contract development on the Internet Computer, as well as delving into the exciting worlds of machine learning, deep learning, and artificial intelligence.
-- 💞️ I’m looking to collaborate on one of the projects that I am working on called Kuro.
-A command engine (link below)
+💞️ I am looking to collaborate on one of my projects, called Kuro, a powerful command engine (link below).
-- 📫 How to reach me @ortmasiu on twitter
+📫 If you'd like to connect, you can reach me at @ortmasiu on Twitter!

+kuro link: www.github.com/ortmasiu/kurocommandengine